juju/docs/src/en/models-migrate.md

 ```

 In the status output, a 'Notes' column is appended to the model overview line
 at the top of the output.
-This new column will step through various migration
+The migration will step through various states, from
-states, from 'starting' to 'successful' while the migration is in progress.
+'starting' to 'successful', while the migration is in progress.

-The 'status' section in the output of the `juju show-model` command also
+The 'status' section in the output from the `juju show-model` command also
 includes details on the current or most recently run migration.
 It adds extra
 information too, such as the migration start time, and is a good place to start
 if you need to determine why a migration has failed.

-The 'status' section of `show-model` will look similar to the following after
+This section will look similar to the following after starting a
-starting a migration:
+migration:

 ```no-highlight
   status: